 Call your provider's office to make an appointment.
 For help with making an appointment, call Sentara Health Plans Member Services.
+If you need a ride to your appointment, call 1-877-892-3986 (TTY: 711).
 If you call after hours, leave a message explaining how to reach you.
 Your PCP or other provider will call you back as quickly as possible.
 If you have difficulty getting an appointment with a provider, contact Sentara Health Plans Member Services.
-Remember to tell Sentara Health Plans when you plan to be out of town so Sentara Health Plans can help you arrange your services.
-If you need a ride to your appointment, call 1-877-892-3986 (TTY: 711), Monday through Friday, 6 a.m. to 6 p.m..